 - This fee is $75.

-- The professional fee includes the physical exam, image interpretation, reports, and CDs for the owner and the veterinarian.
+- The professional fee includes the physical exam, image interpretation, and reports.

 Payment-in-full is required at the time of discharge.
 The following forms of payment are accepted:

 - In-person: Cash, personal check, money orders, Visa, MasterCard, American Express, and Discover

 - Online payments: eCheck, Visa, MasterCard, and American Express

 - By phone: Visa, MasterCard, American Express, and Discover